|

 the hole in the frame stopping the firing pin from hitting a nipple.
 This device

 was apparently use only with a few revolvers.
+The revolver

 is mechanically fine, shows some patina and very minor pitting.